EmilyMarkowitz-NOAA/BestScriptingPractices/README.md

 all graphs to have a new title or change the colors?
 We would have to change that in each plot individually.

-Thought this is a small example, I am sure you can see how that could become a massive problem in a long script you have been working tirelessly on.
+Thought this is a small example and this version of the code would really be sufficient, I am sure you can see how that could become a massive problem in a long script you have been working tirelessly on.

-For the sake of saving our work, I’ll call this file “analysis.R”
+(I’ll save the below file so you can view it later, too).

+#### `analysis.R`

     #' ---
     #' title: The best title